Latina-In-The-Loop/litl-blog/_posts/2026-03-24-hardest-part-isnt-the-ai.md

 The coordination overhead is absurd.
 And it's almost entirely mechanical: the same questions, the same back-and-forth, the same status tracking.
 A human shouldn't be doing this.
 An AI should.

 So I started building GigOps: an agentic AI coordinator that takes a booking inquiry and moves it through every stage of the process, from first contact to confirmed gig, without anyone manually herding it along.
 The dream version runs quietly in the background, sends the right emails at the right time, checks the calendar, and only surfaces something to a human when a real decision needs to be made.
 Everything else: handled.

+## What I'm Actually Building

+GigOps is a booking coordinator for a working band.
+That's the specific use case.
+But the pattern it represents is much broader.

+There are hundreds of small service businesses — bands, photographers, caterers, DJs, videographers, event planners — where a significant fraction of the owner's time goes to coordination overhead.
+Email chains.
+Calendar checks.
+Follow-up messages.
+Status tracking.
+None of this requires judgment.
+All of it requires attention.

+AI agents are well suited to this class of problem.
+The tasks are structured enough to automate but varied enough that rules-based systems break down.
+The cost of errors is low enough to tolerate occasional mistakes.
+And the humans involved, the clients, the vendor contacts, the band members, don't need to know an agent is coordinating.
+They just need to get the right message at the right time.

+This is what agentic AI looks like in practice right now: not the flashy demos, but the quiet automation of the coordination layer in small businesses that can't afford operations staff.
+GigOps is my first version of that.
+The pattern shows up in a lot of places once you start looking for it.

 ## The Architecture Decision That Will Save Me Later